-Nadav Ariel is an Associate in the Washington, DC office of Buckley Sandler LLP.
+Nadav Ariel is Counsel in the Washington, DC office of Buckley Sandler LLP.
 Mr. Ariel represents corporate and individual clients in a variety of litigation and enforcement matters, including complex civil litigation and government enforcement matters.

 Prior to joining Buckley Sandler, Mr. Ariel was an Associate at an Am Law 200 firm, where his practice focused, among other things, on representing mortgage lenders and servicers in individual and putative class actions involving state and federal lending laws including the Real Estate Settlement Procedures Act (RESPA), the Truth in Lending Act (TILA), and the Fair Debt Collection Practices Act (FDCPA).